Haunted Hanover Inn

 While the history in New Hampshire is never lacking, Dartmouth College truly sets the tone for the spooky scenery in Hanover!
 Any student or visiting family knows about the Hanover Inn Dartmouth.
 Scary stories have surely been passed around campus at parties, clubs and classes.
 The inn itself is stunning, with every historical detail preserved.
 It’s highly rated and well-loved, but what happened nearby on campus almost a century ago is what sticks in the minds of people who visit.

 In 1934, a young group of students were enjoying a night together at the Alpha Theta fraternity house.
 Once they all retired for the evening, a carbon monoxide leak filled the home, killing all nine students who were inside.
 The Alpha Theta house was demolished, and a new one built in its place.
 Many students and hotel guests report apparitions of those that died that night all over campus.
+A heartbreaking end to more than a few young lives.
+It would be no surprise if the spirits of these students stuck around, as the last night they spent together was truly an enjoyable one.

 The demolition of the fraternity house is believed to be why the spirits of the dead have migrated to the Hanover Inn, seeking a place of refuge, or a chance at attention.
 More than one Dartmouth student has spoken about finding a room that doesnt exist, and witnessing apparitions of young men and their dates partying.